Understanding the Confusion Matrix

 • The sum along the anti-diagonal (bottom-left, top-right) is the number of times the predictions were wrong (76).

-Summary: Each cell contains a two-letter code:
+Thins to keep in mind: Each cell contains a two-letter code:

 • First letter: whether the prediction was correct (T for True) or wrong (F for False)